Large-scale first principles configuration interaction calculations of optical absorption in aluminum clusters

-The geometry of various isomers were optimized using the size-consistent coupled-cluster singles-doubles (CCSD) method, as implemented in the Gaussian 09 package \cite{gaussian09}.
-A basis set of 6-311++G(2d,2p) was used which was included in the Gaussian 09 package itself.
-This basis set is optimized for the ground state calculations.
-Since an even numbered electron system can have singlet, triplet, or higher spin multiplicity, we repeated the optimization for singlet and triplet systems to look for true ground state geometry.
+We repeated the optimization for singlet and triplet systems on even numbered electron systems to look for the true ground state geometry.
 Similarly, for odd numbered electron systems, doublet and quartet multiplicities were considered in the geometry optimization.
 To initiate the optimization, raw geometries, reported by Rao and Jena, based on density functional method were used \cite{rao_jena_ele_struct_al}.
 Figure \ref{fig:geometry} shows the final optimized geometries of the isomers studied in this paper.

 Using these optimized geometries, correlated calculations were performed using multireference singles doubles configuration interaction (MRSDCI) method for both ground state and excited states \cite{meld}.
 This method considers a large number of singly- and doubly- substituted configurations from a large number of reference configurations, and, is well suited for both ground and excited states calculations.
-It takes into account the electron correlation which is inadequately represented in single reference \emph{ab initio} methods.
+It takes into account the electron correlations which are inadequately represented in single reference \emph{ab initio} methods.
 These ground- and excited-state wavefunctions are further used to calculate the transition dipole moment matrix elements, which in turn, are utilized to compute linear optical absorption spectrum assuming a Lorentzian line shape.